-The triple entrance door steps on your unit are the manual, fold down type of steps.
+Triple entrance door steps may be installed on your unit.
+If so, these steps may be the manual fold-down type of steps.
 To extend the step, first release the locking latch.
 Once the latch is released, pull the step pivot section out and down by the step cross member bar.
 Next, release the second step by pulling the step up and straight outward until it locks into position.
 Then pivot the third and final step out and down.
 For retracting the step, reverse the procedure.
-Keep all step pivot points lubricated with a quality, grease-based spray lubricant for smooth operation.
+Keep all step pivot points lubricated with a quality grease-based spray lubricant for smooth operation.